 AMLO’s critics portray him as a danger to Mexican democracy, and it’s true that his personal leadership style might test the strength of its institutions.
 But so would the election of any other candidate.
 AMLO’s election would also be a testament of democratic normalcy: he is the strongest opposition candidate confronting a deeply unpopular administration.
 The real issue, perhaps, is that Mexico’s greatest problems—massive inequality along with devastating crime and violence—cannot be fully resolved by its political system.
 In that, too, Mexico is hardly alone.
 It is merely one face of the great problem of our time, as oligarchic pressures crowd out democratic ones.
 MORENA’s slogan is “Mexico’s hope,” and Mexicans have sorely earned it.
 But what comes after hope?

 Carlos Bravo Regidor is associate professor and coordinator of the journalism program at the Center for Economic Research and Teaching (CIDE) in Mexico City.

 Patrick Iber is assistant professor of history at the University of Wisconsin–Madison.
 He is the author of Neither Peace nor Freedom: The Cultural Cold War in Latin America (Harvard University Press, 2015) and a member of the Dissent editorial board.

-This is a preview of our Spring issue, featuring a special section on healthcare edited by Adam Gaffney.
-Subscribe now to get your copy as soon as it's out.
+This article appears our Spring issue, featuring a special section on healthcare edited by Adam Gaffney.
+Subscribe now to get your copy.